jsjolund/rafsine/README.md

 # Rafsine
-Rafsine is a [Computational Fluid Dynamics](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) (CFD) program which implements the [Lattice Boltzmann Method](https://en.wikipedia.org/wiki/Lattice_Boltzmann_methods) (LBM) for simulation of indoor air flows in real-time (or faster).
+Rafsine is a [Computational Fluid Dynamics](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) (CFD) program which implements the [lattice Boltzmann method](https://en.wikipedia.org/wiki/Lattice_Boltzmann_methods) (LBM) for simulation of indoor air flows in real-time (or faster).
+Currently, the [Bhatnagar-Gross-Krook](https://en.wikipedia.org/wiki/Bhatnagar%E2%80%93Gross%E2%80%93Krook_operator) (BGK) particle collision algorithm is supported.
+[Large eddy simulation](https://en.wikipedia.org/wiki/Large_eddy_simulation) (LES) is used to model turbulent flows.

-The program was originally developed by Nicolas Delbosc during three years of Ph.D studies at the School of Mechanical Engineering at the University of Leeds, England.
-It was studied and documented in his thesis "[Real-Time Simulation of Indoor Air Flow using the Lattice Boltzmann Method on Graphics Processing Unit](http://etheses.whiterose.ac.uk/13546/)".
+The program was originally developed by Nicolas Delbosc during his Ph.D studies at the School of Mechanical Engineering at the University of Leeds, England.
+It was documented in his doctoral thesis "[Real-Time Simulation of Indoor Air Flow using the Lattice Boltzmann Method on Graphics Processing Unit](http://etheses.whiterose.ac.uk/13546/)".

-The Lattice Boltzmann method is based on the concept of [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) and models the evolution of fluid properties on a regular 3D grid (also called a _lattice_).
+The lattice Boltzmann method is based on the concept of [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) and models the evolution of fluid properties on a regular 3D grid (also called a _lattice_).
 Fluids are represented in the so called mesoscopic level (between micro- and macroscopic) and properties such as temperature and velocity are stored in statistical _distribution functions_.
 These describe the probability of finding a particle with a specific temperature and velocity at a specific location on the grid.

 ## Requirements
 Rafsine implements LBM on Nvidia Graphical Processing Units (GPU) using [Nvidia CUDA](https://en.wikipedia.org/wiki/CUDA).
-To be able to run Rafsine, an actual Nvidia GPU needs to be installed.
+To be able to run Rafsine, at least one Nvidia GPU needs to be available.
+Rafsine has been tested on servers with up to 10 GPUs and has excellent scaling with increasing numbers.

-The simulation domain, consisting of initial- and boundary-conditions, is constructed using scripting in the [Lua language](https://www.lua.org/start.html).
+The simulation domain, consisting of initial- and boundary-conditions, is constructed using [Lua scripting language](https://www.lua.org/start.html).
 The script files can be opened by Rafsine at runtime and loaded into the CUDA kernel.
-Some knowledge of Lua is therefore required by the user.
+Some basic knowledge of Lua is therefore required by the user.

 ## Sample problem
 Consider a small [data center](https://en.wikipedia.org/wiki/Data_center).
 A large Computer Room Air Conditioner (CRAC) draws in hot air from an intake at its topmost position.
-Cold air is pushed through a hollow floor and ventilated out between the two rows of server racks.
+Cold air is pushed through perforated floor tiles and ventilated out between the two rows of server racks.
 The racks take in the cold air in a corridor and pushes out heated air on the other side.

 ![Data center sample problem](assets/data_center.png)

 How can we we describe this problem in terms of an LBM simulation?

 First, we have to define some constants.
-In a file `settings.lua` we first define a `UnitConverter` which can translate between physical units for length and time, into their corresponding lattice units.
+In a file `settings.lua` first define a `UnitConverter` which can translate physical units for length and time into their corresponding lattice units.
 We also need to specify various physical constants for fluid dynamics calculations.

 ```lua
 package.path = package.path .. ";lua/?.lua"